 I felt an earthy connection to a deep old knowing working with clay which intrigued me and taught me that I know far more than I ‘think I know’.
 Through the medium I established a way of thinking and working, but a change in circumstances determined a move away from clay.
-My potter’s wheel and kiln have been replaced by camera and computer as being my current tools of expression towards self-realisation and understanding.
+My potter’s wheel and kiln have been replaced by camera and computer as my current tools of expression towards self-realisation and understanding.

 Usually when making a series of work I start with a fairly vague concept.
 Once my hands connect to a thread of thought, idea and image evolve fluidly, one being the stepping stone for the next and as the work develops, it seems to be pulled through from my subconscious.